 - XML supports an outstanding feature i.e. Unicode which permits it to transfer each information in human-written language.

 - The data storage and transportation with XML can be modified at any time without affecting its presentation.
-HTML attains data from XML for data presentation which further get display on GUI.
-After data updation in XML, it get reflects in HTML with out affecting HTML GUI.
+HTML attains data from XML for data presentation which further gets display on GUI.
+After data updation in XML, it get reflects in HTML without affecting HTML GUI.

 - Unlike HTML scripting language, XML tags are not pre-defined.
 Thus, web developers are required to write customize tags and schema that acts as a set of rules, across which the XML document is validated.